Fl0W97/ci-c5-housing-market-prices/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with *Regenerate API Key*.

 ## Dataset Content

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+A fictitious user story is applied where predictive analytics can be applied in a real project in the workplace.
-* The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.
+* The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating house profile (i.e. Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|
 |:----|:----|:----|